What is Mastery learning? A different approach to learning

 Because of this, students can finally master the concepts while building a growth mindset, grit, perseverance and taking agency over their learning.
 The classroom changes too.
 Students don't have to focus anymore on the lecture.
 They can now interact with each other and get a deeper mastery over the material.

-For more valuable insights and tips, we encourage you to share your thoughts and questions in our Facebook Teacher Community or mention us on X.
+For more tips and insights, feel free to join our Facebook Teacher Community or reach out on X.

 And me?
 I’m Lucie from BookWidgets.
 I’m happy to connect with you personally on X or LinkedIn.